sparkison/eemove/README.md

 jar file `eemove.jar` will be created within the newly created **dist** folder.

 Or you can download one of the precompiled release via the [releases](https://github.com/sparkison/eemove/releases) tab.
-(Note: the release are typically a few commits behind.
+(Note: the releases are typically a few commits behind master.
 For the latest version download and compile the source).

 Move **eemove.jar** to wherever you like, then `cd` into your ExpressionEngine websites root on your local dev and run using `java -jar /PATH_TO_EEMOVE/eemove.jar`, and simply follow the prompts!